What We Do

 How long will we have to wait to learn if we have been successful?

 It takes about three months from the application deadline to final approval.
-Project proposals are considered by the Community Aid Committee who recommend which ones the HIWC Board should approve.
-Please allow time to submit your proposals as we won’t consider short notice proposals.
+The Community Aid Committee reviews the project proposals and then makes recommendations to the HIWC Board for final approval.
+Please allow time to submit your proposals, as we won’t consider short notice proposals.
 Please take care to complete your application form and formal proposal correctly to avoid delays.

 How can we get an update on the status of our application?